What is CASA?

 A one day course for pilots wanting to fly “very small” drones under 2kg is available for $800 + GST

 Please contact us if you want to be informed of upcoming courses, or to discuss your individual needs with regard to timing.

 Conversion for ATPL, CPL, PPL & RPL Holders

 The cost for this course is $800 + GST.
-This includes the Above Oz Workbook, access to 150 multiple choice questions and answers, theory examination and flight test.
-It will also enable you to attend the PLUS module of one of our scheduled courses.
+This includes the Above Oz Workbook, theory examination and flight test.
 The CASA license fee of $40 must be paid by the student.

-The 50 question multiple choice examination and flight test can be undertaken at any time by appointment with Above Oz.
+The multiple choice examination and flight test can be undertaken at any time by appointment with Above Oz.